jin521/elasticsearch-news-api/README.md

 Things you may want to cover:

 * Ruby version
+2.5.1

+* Technologies used
+ ruby on rails, elasticseach, react

 * System dependencies

 * Configuration

-* Database creation

-* Database initialization
+* How to get started

 * How to run the test suite